 How Does CBD Extraction Work?
 Answering Your Questions

 If you’re dialed into the naturopathic health world, you’ve almost certainly heard of CBD.
-This oil has gained popularity as a purported cure for everything from depression to obesity.
 But what is CBD oil, and how does it get made in the first place?

 There are a number of different CBD extraction techniques manufacturers can use.
 Read on to learn more about these processes and how each of them work.